SuperOfficeDocs/superoffice-docs/user-guide/en/diary/screen/dialog-for-followups.md

 ### Location

 Here you choose the address where the follow-up will take place.
 By default, this field is empty, but if you click the arrow ![icon][img2] next to the field, two entries are displayed in a list box.
 One is the user's company and the other is the company that is to be followed up.

-If you have specified a resource of type **Location** as a participant in the **Participants** tab, e.g. a meeting room, the resource is also displayed in this list box.
+If you have specified a resource of type **Location** (for example a meeting room) as a participant in the **Participants** tab, the resource is also displayed in this list box.

 > [!TIP]
 > You can also simply enter an address for the location.